grzechot/3d-printer-bed-probe/README.md

 Heat press the brass insert.
 The narrow part stays outside.
 Screw with M3x10mm bolt Zscythe to the Zsupport.
 Check bearings work.
 It should rotate without any resistance.
 Check spaces between painted surfaces and OptoSensor.
 It can not touch each other.
 Adjust the mount of the brass insert eventually.

 Test magnets.
 The arm should be magnetically atrracted from about half of its travel, and locked in closed state.
-Orient Zcythe vertically, push ZFlag gently, it shuld rotate to open state.
+Orient Zcythe vertically, push ZFlag gently, it should rotate to open state.
 Repeat many times :) Play with it as it's a fidget, because that assembly must withstand tens thounsands off cycles.

 The most difficult part: find the place at your extruder, where a mount is possible.
 Create support for your extruder to the Zcythe.
 Soon I will post mounts for Voron and RatRig.

-## Launch
+## Configure

-Connect, configure (simple endstop, Z offset about 1mm, normally open), test.
+Connect, configure (simple endstop, Z offset about 1mm, normally open).

+## Test
 Rotate ZFlag to open position.
 LED must be on, and controller must report open state of the OptoSensor.
 After turning ZFlag less then 1mm on the upper side, the led must turn off.
+Repeat many times.

+## Position and launch

-Position the closed probe (ZFlag deretracted, magnetically locked) about 1mm above nozzle tip.
+The closed probe (ZFlag deretracted, magnetically locked) shoul be about 1mm above nozzle tip.
 Rotate ZFlag to open state.
 The ball should be about 1mm below the nozzle tip.
+Secure with two bolts.
+Don't overtighten.
 Calibrate traditionally using thin paper.

 While probing, XY accelerations must be around 2000mm/s^2, because it may trigger the probe.
 But even with that limitation the probe can measure 6x6 grid in less than 3 minutes!
 Anyway, most aluminium plated beds change shape and height while heating, while stabilizing temperature, and even midprint.
 You can measure this with my probe.
 Have fun!